TXNM — TXNM Energy, Inc.

 1. Key Financial Results and Metrics

-- Ongoing Earnings: Reported at $0.19 per share, aligning with expectations.
+- Ongoing Earnings: Reported at $0.19 per share, consistent with expectations.

 2. Strategic Updates and Business Highlights

-- Demand Growth: TNMP reported a 9.7% increase in demand, driven by commercial growth and data centers, with interconnection requests up 6%.
+- Demand Growth: TNMP reported a 9.7% increase in demand-based load, driven by commercial growth and data center expansions.

 3. Forward Guidance and Outlook

-- Capital Investment Plan: No changes to the five-year capital plan, with a focus on supporting growth in Texas.
-Investments are projected to increase from $600 million in 2025 to over $1 billion by 2028.
+- Capital Investment Plan: Maintained five-year capital plan with significant investments growing from $600 million this year to over $1 billion by 2028.

-- Upcoming Regulatory Filings: Anticipated filings for rate reviews and resource applications, with new rates expected to be implemented in Q2 2026.
+- Upcoming Regulatory Decisions: Anticipated decisions on rate reviews and resource applications in Q2 and Q3, respectively, with new rates expected to be implemented by July.

 4. Bad News, Challenges, or Points of Concern